AerianaNC/Conferences/BostonCodeCamp/bzAzureBot/readme.md

 # Introduction

-We are going to demonstrate how to create a Bot which uses Cognitive Services to make your own intelligent Bot and deploy it to a 3rd party channel.

 There are 3 goals for this talk:
-1. Demonstrate the Microsoft Bot Framework and how easy it is to create a simple bot to consume AI Services
+1. Demonstrate the Microsoft Bot Framework with an easy-to-create bot that interfaces with Skype and can echo back what you type in
-2. Introduce a wide range of AI Services that are available
+2. Introduce a wide range of Microsoft AI Services that are available
-3. Create a simple bot to consume AI services that you can leverage for more exciting work!
+3. Create a simple AI bot to consume Microsoft Cognitive Services LUIS, Language Understanding, that you can leverage for more exciting work!